Cloning an Edit

 Step 2: Choosing the Field to Edit

-- After clicking Clone Edit, you will see a list of all the products that match the search criteria for the original edit.
+- After clicking Clone Edit, you will see a list of all the products matching the original Edit search criteria.

-- Click Edit Products on the right hand side of the page to choose the fields you want to edit.
+- Click Edit Products to choose the fields you want to edit.

 Step 3: Running the Edit